 The school library plays a unique role in promoting intellectual freedom.
 It serves as a point of voluntary access to information and ideas and as a learning laboratory for students as they acquire critical thinking and problem-solving skills needed in a pluralistic society.
 Although the educational level and program of the school necessarily shapes the resources and services of a school library, the principles of the Library Bill of Rights apply equally to all libraries, including school libraries.

-Minors and Internet Activity: An Interpretation of the Library Bill of Rights (2014)
+Minors and Online Activity: An Interpretation of the Library Bill of Rights (2019)

 The digital environment offers opportunities both for accessing information created by others and for creating and sharing new information.
 The rights of minors to retrieve, interact with, and create information posted on the Internet in schools and libraries are extensions of their First Amendment rights.